Lila's Clause

 Risk management and disclosure

-Alongside setting net zero targets (taking responsibility for the company’s impact on the climate), the board needs to consider current and future risks to the company from the climate crisis.
+Alongside setting net-zero targets (taking responsibility for the Company’s impact on the climate), the board needs to consider current and future risks to the Company from the climate crisis.

 Larger companies are increasingly being asked by investors and regulators to make climate-related disclosures in annual financial filings in accordance with the recommendations of the IFRS in areas spanning governance, strategy, risk management, metrics and targets.
 While it may not be currently mandatory for our business to report against IFRS recommendations, the framework provides us with useful guidance to draw from and prepare our own disclosures when such disclosures are legally required.
 It also provides a useful framework with which to 'future-cast' the potential impacts of climate change on our business across the plausible range of climate futures – whether that is a swift and disorderly transition to a low-emissions economy, to more delayed action that may result is higher physical risks to the natural and built environment.